fixxit/MoknJ-WebUI/README.md

 ### Who do I talk to? ###
 Riaan Schoeman (Devin Alrighty) (riaan.schoeman@fixx.it)

 Note that this is pure html and javascript app.
-Also note that my javascript skills are somewhat rusty when i created this app.
-So if you know how to improve this gui I would encourage you to do so.
+Also note that my javascript skills are somewhat rusty when I created this app.
+So if you know how to improve this GUI, I would encourage you to do so.